ssrg-vt/DynaCut/README.md

 Example:
 ```
-❯ ./crit ash -d ./ -ha 0x7f0000001199 -vsa 0x7f0000000000 -dl ~/criu-dump/lighty-init-new/multi_sig_init.so
+❯ ./crit ash -d ./ -ha 0x7f0000001199 -vsa 0x7f0000000000 -dl ./multi_sig_init.so
 ```
 4. Upon CRiU restore, a locations.txt file is generated in the folder from which lighty or NGINX was run.
-This locations.txt is the whitelist of all the basic that are used upon CRiU restore.
+This locations.txt is the whitelist of all the basic blocks that are used upon CRiU restore.

 5. Reset the images to their vanilla version (Copy the vanilla files from the vanilla-dump folder)